ReneB/activerecord-like/README.md

 An Active Record Plugin that allows chaining a more DSL-style 'like' or 'not-like' query to an ActiveRecord::Base#where.
 Requires Rails 4 beta or higher.

 This plugin has been salvaged from the stellar work done by @amatsuda and @claudiob.
 Most of the code was previously in Active Record master, but was subsequently removed due to, amongst other, scope creep.
+Array parameter handling was added by @rzane - thanks!

 ## Installation